 To view metrics based on any of the following options, select a filter, and click Apply:

-- Scan File: Lists the scan files imported in BMC Helix Automation Console and TrueSight Automation Console.
+Scan File: Lists the scan files imported in Automation Console

-Click PDF to download the current dashboard metrics as a PDF file.
+Click Export at the top right corner to download the current dashboard metrics as a PDF file.

 This widget shows the total number of vulnerabilities imported from a scan file in the Automation Console and their distribution.
 Vulnerabilities mapped to remediation content are displayed in the Mapped Vulnerabilities graph.
-Vulnerabilities mapped to remediation content and assets are displayed in the Actionable Vulnerabilities graph.
+Actionable Vulnerabilities graph shows the vulnerabilities that are mapped to remediation content plus the impacted assets mapped to endpoints in the endpoint manager.

 To drill down for more information about the mapped vulnerabilities, click the bar graph.
 In the following image, the vulnerability names, CVE IDs, severity, and the number of impacted assets for mapped and unmapped vulnerabilities are displayed.